nearform/graphql-hooks/README.md

   - `skipCache`: Boolean - defaults to `false`; If `true` it will by-pass the cache and fetch, but the result will then be cached for subsequent calls.
 Note the `refetch` function will do this automatically
   - `ssr`: Boolean - defaults to `true`.
 Set to `false` if you wish to skip this query during SSR
   - `fetchOptionsOverrides`: Object - Specific overrides for this query.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) for info on what options can be passed
-  - `updateResult(previousResult, result)`: Function - Custom handler for merging previous & new query results; return value will replace `data` in `useQuery` return value
+  - `updateData(previousData, data)`: Function - Custom handler for merging previous & new query results; return value will replace `data` in `useQuery` return value
-    - `previousResult`: Previous GraphQL query or `updateResult` result
+    - `previousData`: Previous GraphQL query or `updateData` result
-    - `result`: New GraphQL query result
+    - `data`: New GraphQL query result

 ### `useQuery` return value